wellfernandes/mocai/README.md

 ```

 ### Examples
 The ***examples*** folder contains samples of how to use the library.
-To run the examples, navigate to the root folder and execute:
+To run the examples, navigate to the *examples* folder and execute:

 ```
 go run main.go